General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: RED-/BLUE-SHIFTS OF PHOTONS EMITTED BY GEODESIC PARTICLES

-where the apparent impact parameter $b\equiv\frac{L_\gamma}{E_\gamma}$ was introduced, and $E_\gamma$ and $L_\gamma$ are defined by (\ref{E}) and (\ref{L}), respectively.
+where the impact parameter $b\equiv\frac{L_\gamma}{E_\gamma}$ was introduced.
 This quantity is constant along the whole photons' path $b_e=b_d$ since the constants of motion $E_\gamma$ and $L_\gamma$ are preserved along the null geodesics followed by the photons from emission till detection.

-By further considering the kinematic redshift of photons either side of the line of sight that links the Kerr black hole and the observer, one should subtract from Eq. (\ref{zcircorbits}) a similar expression for the redshift evaluated at the central value $z_c$, i.e. at $b=0$ (see Fig.\,1), yielding
+By considering the kinematic redshift of photons either side of the line of sight that links the Kerr black hole with the observer, one can subtract from Eq. (\ref{zcircorbits}) the expression for the redshift evaluated at the central value $z_c$ (see Fig.\,1), yielding

-where $z_{c}=\left(U^t_e-U^t_d\right)/U^t_d$ is the redshift with the lowest Doppler effect along the path of the stellar orbit (recall that probe particles will experience a dragging effect as well due to the rotating character of the Kerr black hole).
-The point $c$ is located on the detector's line of sight.